All Episodes

 That's the old argument against women, right?

-Well, and at one time there was actually an argument that if women became educated, they would become infertile.
+Well, and at one time, there was actually an argument that if women became educated, they would become infertile.

-There was also for a long period of time, serious penalties for women who tried to speak in public.
+There was also, for a long period of time, serious penalties for women who tried to speak in public.

 And the residue of this is a language that suggests that women in power cannot be women and be in power.

-And as a result, as Hillary Clinton certifies herself as being tough enough to be president, competent enough to be president.
+And as a result, as Hillary Clinton certifies herself as being tough enough to be president, competent enough to be president, these attacks say then she can't be president because she's not actually a woman.

 Let's say that Elizabeth Dole was this far along in the polls for the Republican nomination.